-The CCWB requires that 75% of WIOA Title IB youth funding is spent on out-of-school youth.
-Out-of-school youth served by WIOA Title IB face various challenges to obtaining and retaining employment and are often less connected to community resources than their in-school peers.
+WIOA requires that 75% of WIOA Title IB youth funding is spent on out-of-school youth (unless a waiver is in place).
+Out-of-school youth served by WIOA Title IB face various challenges to obtain and retain employment and are often less connected to community resources than their in-school peers.
 Chief among these barriers are factors such as poverty, homelessness, basic skills deficiency, lack of high school diploma or equivalency, pregnancy and/or parenting, involvement in the juvenile justice system, lack of significant work history, lack of transportation, and speaking English as a second language.